 Human nature is to resist being told what to do because lack of control is oppressive and disempowering, even when you recognize the requirement is in your best interest.
 However, when people have options, even when all those options meet the requirements, they are more likely to comply, more likely to be comfortable, and more likely to be satisfied with their choice.
-The same goes for PPE programs.
+The same goes for arc-rated and flame resistant (AR / FR) clothing and Personal Protective Equipment (PPE) programs.

 Luckily, these problems have a realistic solution that improves compliance, comfort, access to innovations, morale, and reduces cost: offer employee-level product choice through a managed PPE program.